Benjamin Marlow: Later life

 Having accomplished an impressive record of service, Marlow did not see any further action but remained with the Grand Fleet, stationed out of Portsmouth.
 He was advanced to vice-admiral on 24 September 1787 and admiral on 12 April 1794.
 He died at Hampstead in 1795 and was buried at Alverstoke, Hampshire.
 A memorial to his memory was erected at a commemoration service held in Salisbury Cathedral.

 Personal life

-Marlow was married to Lydia Hamond and together they bore several children, notably his first son, also named William Marlow, who went on to become a significant figure in his own right within the military.
+Rear Admiral Benjamin Marlow (1715–1795) was a Royal Navy officer who rose to the rank of Admiral of the Blue.
+Born in Salisbury, Wiltshire, son of Lieutenant Thomas Marlow RN, he had a long career serving in the War of the Austrian Succession, the Seven Years’ War, and the American Revolutionary War (notably in the East Indies).
+He was promoted Rear Admiral in 1780, Vice Admiral in 1787, and full Admiral in 1794.
+He died in Hampstead, London, and was buried at Alverstoke, Hampshire.

+He was married to Anne (Ann) Morse of Gosport, Hampshire (sister of Hannah Morse, wife of Nereas Vaughan).